 6 precautionary measures to reduce the risks of smoking-related fires

-According to statistics published by the Ministère de la Sécurité publique, 20% of fires in Quebec homes in 2015 were caused by smoking products.
+According to statistics published by the Ministère de la Sécurité publique, 36% of fires in Quebec homes between 2016 and 2018 were caused by smoking products.
 Since smoking is one of the main causes of fires in the province, you have to be extra careful if you or someone living with you smokes.
-Read the tips from L’Unique General Insurance to reduce the risk of fires!
+Read the tips from L’Unique General Insurance to reduce your risk.

 Easier said than done, but it’s the easiest way to reduce the risk of fires caused by cigarettes.
-There are many other benefits of quitting smoking, including an improvement of your overall health and a potential decrease of your home insurance premiums!
+There are many other benefits of quitting smoking, including an improvement of your overall health and maybe even a decrease of your home insurance premiums.

-- Make sure your home is equipped with smoke detectors and keep them in good condition.
+2. Make sure your home is equipped with smoke detectors and keep them in good condition

 - Install the detectors near the bedrooms.

 - Check the batteries and replace them every 6 months.

 - Replace your detectors every 10 years.